nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 ### Role of ShareAttributeRequestItem

 For sharing a single Attribute, the Sender needs to insert a single RequestItem of type [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem) into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request).
 The Sender can only share an Attribute that already exists as a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) and, in the case of IdentityAttributes, is owned by it.
 The latter means that the address of the Sender is contained in the `content.owner` property of the corresponding LocalAttribute.
 The `id` of the LocalAttribute must be inserted into the `sourceAttributeId` property and the `content` of the LocalAttribute into the `attribute` property of the ShareAttributeRequestItem.
+If a RelationshipAttribute is to be shared, the `thirdPartyAddress` property of the ShareAttributeRequestItem must contain the address of the `peer` with whom the Sender has the [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) from which the RelationshipAttribute originates.

 To get a list of all LocalAttributes that are owned by the Sender, proceed as described in the [Get Attributes]({% link _docs_use-cases/use-case-consumption-get-attributes.md %}) use case documentation and use `content.owner=<address of Sender>` as query parameter.
 Please note that the `<...>` notation is used as a placeholder for the actual data as usual.
 If the `id` of a LocalAttribute is known, the underlying IdentityAttribute or RelationshipAttribute within its `content` property can be displayed by consulting the [Get Attribute]({% link _docs_use-cases/use-case-consumption-get-attribute.md %}) use case description and specifying the `id` of the LocalAttribute.
 {: .notice--info}